 WHY CHOOSE OUR SERVICE

 Aeromedical transport is a specialty.
 Air ambulance transports fulfill a medical need for the emergent evacuation.
-During the recovery phase of an illness or a catastrophic event, many patients can be safely transported on a commercial airliner with the assistance of a skilled, licensed flight nurse.
+During the recovery phase of an illness or a catastrophic event, many patients can be safely transported on a commercial airliner with the assistance of a skilled, licensed registered nurse.
 When it comes to a patient’s post-discharge or transfer needs, many facilities do not have an established travel assistance program.
 The results of minimal clinical expertise in assessing a patient’s transport needs are often unnecessary hospital stays and increased costs.
-Some patients or organizations have unnecessarily resorted to private air ambulance companies at an exceedingly high and unjustified cost.
+Some patients or organizations have resorted to private air ambulance companies at an exceedingly high and unjustified cost.
 More often, patients requiring flight care are traveling home with family members who are medically untrained with little or no aeromedical transport experience.
 With over 20 years of commercial flight experience, we can offer an appropriate evaluation to determine how to safely transport your patient to their desired destination.

 HOW WE CAN ASSIST YOU